exonum/exonum-doc/src/architecture/storage.md

 [`ProofListIndex`][proof-list-index] implements a [Merkle tree](../advanced/merkle-index.md), which is a Merklized version of an array list.
-It implements the same methods as `ListIndex`, and adds an additional feature.
-Basing on Merkle trees, `ProofListIndex` allows creating a proofs of existence for its values.
-Tree leafs store the data itself;
+It implements the same methods as `ListIndex`, and adds an additional feature: based on Merkle trees, `ProofListIndex` allows efficiently creating compact proofs of existence for the list items.
-inner nodes values are calculated as `hash(concatenate(left_child_value, right_child_value)`.
-The following additional procedures are
+The following additional procedures are implemented:
-implemented:

 - Get the height of the Merkle tree.
 As the tree is balanced (though may be not full), its height is close to `log2` of the list length